spacetelescope/slitlessutils/docs/simulation.rst

 -----------

 The current implementation will *only* simulate the signal from the sources, while including noise from many effects.
+To simulate an image

+#.
+Tabulate the WFSS image with the :doc:`tabulation module <tabulation>`
+#.
+Initialize noiseless science and uncertainty images

 .. list-table:: Simulation Parameters